 |Description||Files with a .key extension are created by Apple's "Keynote" application which forms part of Apple's iWork office suite, a set of applications which run on the Mac OS X and iOS operating systems, and also includes Numbers (for spreadsheets) and Pages (for word processing).

 Keynote began life in 2002 as an internal Apple tool developed for Steve Jobs to help him present at MacWorld.
 The first version was made available to the public in 2003 as Keynote 1.0 and was designed to compete with Microsoft's Powerpoint presentation software which formed part of Microsoft Office.

 Designed to let users easily create, play and share presentations, Keynote contains most of the features found in modern presentation software, such as a slide navigator, the ability to add tables, shapes and charts to slides and a powerful media browser which allows users to drag and drop music from from iTunes, and photos from iPhoto and Aperture into their slides.

-Keynote also contains over 40 pre-designed themes to let users select common presentation formats, and powerful graphics tools to manipulate embedded images and provide advanced 3D transitions between slides (powered by OpenGL).
+Keynote contains a large number of pre-designed themes to let users select common presentation formats, and powerful graphics tools to manipulate embedded images and provide advanced 3D transitions between slides (powered by OpenGL).
 The major Keynote releases are summarised below:

-View other file formats
+View other document file presets

-||Official file format specifications for iWork '09 keynote files are not published by Apple, but it is still possible to look at a developer document Apple released for iWork '05 file formats.
-At the top level iWork '09 keynote files represent a zip file containing:
+|Technical Details||Official file format specifications for iWork Keynote files are not published by Apple, but it is still possible to look at a developer document Apple released for iWork '05 file formats.

-Files created by Keynote in iWork '09 are not backwards compatibile with earlier versions of iWork.
-Keynote files cannot be opened by programs other than iWork.
+Files created by Keynote in iWork cannot be opened by programs other than iWork.

-||Keynote details on Wikipedia
+|Useful Links||Keynote details on Wikipedia